Romimonde/BaSP-B2022-Etapa-1-RM/README.md

 ## Semana 4
 We made the landing page responsive, using the logic of mobile first.

+## Semana 5
+We start doing some JavaScript excercises to learn how it works before we applied it to the website.

 ### Author: Radium Rocket BaSP Group B